 As soon as the Tanio’s SOS was received, the tug boats Malabar, Abeille Languedoc and Abeille Flandre sailed at once to the place of the incident.
 They arrived on site before dark despite a low, heavy swell and strong winds.
 There was no trace of pollution in the wake of the stern.
-The bow was drifting eastward in the direction of the Barnouic’s plateau shallows with 8,000 cubic metres of fuel remaining on board.
+The stern was drifting eastward in the direction of the Barnouic’s plateau shallows with 7,500 tonnes of fuel remaining on board.
 It had to be towed rapidly, but the wind made response impossible.

 The following day, the wind dropped slightly.
 Around 11 am, in spite of 7 metre high waves and 55 km/h wind, two rescuers from the Abeille Languedoc managed to board the Tanio.
 Twelve men from a rescue team arrived soon after by helicopter.
 A tow line was fitted straight away, at avoid grounding.
 The Tanio was only 1,000 metres away from the breakers.

 Waiting for a safe haven, the Abeille Languedoc headed northwest.
 After negotiations, she was directed towards Le Havre, at the entrance of the river Seine estuary.
 She arrived there three days later.

 Discharging of fuel oil started on 15 March.
 The oil was pumped after being heated by the Tanio’s boiler.
 The operation ended one week later.
 7,500 tonnes were successfully unloaded.
 The wreck was taken to a dry dock for assessment and eventually towed to Santander (Spain) on 21 June for scrapping.